Transparency and Green Chemistry

 After pioneering both the Corporate Sustainability Report in 1997 and the Environmental Product Declaration (EPD) in 2009, Interafce began supporting the development of a new transparency tool, the Health Product Declaration (HPD).
 Having an HPD for a product allows material specifiers to begin evaluating whether a product supports Green Chemistery, one of Interface's Three Lenses of Health and Materials.
 In 2011 Interface was a ffounding sponsor of the HPD Collaborative (HPDC) and has since been a participant in multiple HPD pilot programs and a member of the original Manufacturer Advisory Panel and several technical sub-committees.

-An HPD discloses what ingredients products contain and starts a conversation about opportunities for improvement.
-It’s important to realize that a Health Product Declaration alone cannot tell you whether a product is “healthy,” nor whether users are likely to be exposed to any of the ingredients disclosed.
+An HPD discloses hazards that may be assoociated with specific ingredients.
+It's important to realize that an HPD cannot tell you whether a product is "healthy," nor whether users are likely to be exposed to any of the ingredients disclosed.

-As part of our Mission Zero® promise, Interface continuously reduces the environmental and health impacts of our products through elimination of materials of concern.
-We at Interface Americas are proud of our accomplishments to date, eliminating unnecessary chemicals without sacrificing performance, including:
+As part of our work on Health and Materials Interface continuously reduces the environmental and health impacts of our products through elimination of materials of concern.

-We welcome any additional questions about our HPD, our ingredients, and our commitment to achieving Mission Zero by 2020.
+We welcome any additional questions about our HPDs, our ingredients and our commitment to creating a climate fit for life.
 Please send questions to email@example.com.